 Oscar Fish Common Diseases

-Although healthy Oscars will rarely get sick, it is not uncommon for them to contract several different diseases if you don’t look after them properly.
 The most common disease that Oscar fish fall ill to is a disease called “hole in the head” disease.
-It gets its name from the insurgence of cavities and holes that develop across the fishes head and body.
+It gets its name from the insurgence of cavities and holes that develop across the fish’s head and body.

 Suitable Tank Mates For Oscar Fish?

-If you do want to keep other fish with your Oscars, make sure they are on the larger side and that they are passive/non-aggressive.
-Plecs, Jack Dempsey’s and Arowanas are a few examples of fish we would recommend keeping with Oscars.
+However, if you do want to keep other fish with your Oscars, make sure they are on the larger side and that they are passive/non-aggressive.
+A few Oscar

 Are Oscar Fish Intelligent?